Minnesota Secretary Of State - Elected Officials Glossary Skip to main content

 Responsible for interpreting the laws and ensuring they are applied fairly and consistently.
 It is comprised of the Supreme Court and the lower courts.

-The Three Branches of MinNesota State Government
+Branches of Minnesota State Government

 Propose, debate and vote on legislation and help set the state budget.